-Fast forwarding in my story, I had been living in Brooklyn, Michigan with the love of my life for about three years and everything was going really well.
+Fast forwarding in my story, I had been living in Brooklyn, Michigan with whom I thought was the love of my life for about three years and everything was going really well.
 During the school weeks, my kids were catching up on missed time spent with their dad, and I was in the relationship of a lifetime.
 Our kids became best friends, making our weekends and holidays together almost picture perfect.
 For the first time in a long time, I was able to model for my kids what a healthy and loving relationship looked like, and I was beaming ear to ear.
 I was truly the happiest person on Earth, and my heart was bursting with gratitude!